-AG130G-NS FUNDAMENTALS OF HORTICULTURE (4).
+AG130G FUNDAMENTALS OF HORTICULTURE (4).
 A study of the fundamental of horticulture, emphasis on plant physiology, plant propagation, vegetable, flow, and fruit production as well as basic marketing functions.
 The laboratories will involve exploring the scientific method through experiment in plant propagation, seed germination as well as production of vegetables and flowers.
-Laboratory.
-[Skill: T]
+Laboratory

-AG136 COMPUTER APPLICATIONS IN AGRICULTURE (4).
+AG138 COMPUTER APPLICATIONS IN AGRICULTURE I (2).
 Introduces the student interested in agriculture to a variety of computer technologies which will assist in a successful career in agriculture.
-Word processing and spreadsheet skills are developed as a basic core for the management of information necessary to make production decisions.
-Web page development and use of integrated farm management software are included as specific skills needed to run an agricultural business.
+An emphasis in Microsoft Office application will be integrated as it pertains to running an agricultural business.

 AG244 AGRICULTURAL ECONOMICS (4).
 The focus of this course is on the role of agriculture in today’s economic system.
 The course provides an understanding of the economic relationships coordinating the food and fiber industry.
 Economic principles and concepts are studied in terms of American agriculture.
 We are studying economics in agricultural vocabulary.

 AG335 ORGANIC FARMING (4).
 This course intends to foster the understanding of a farm as an ecosystem.
-Through learning about the various natural processes that occur in each field, the student will appreciate how each production practice affects the entire system.
+Through learning about the various natural processes that occur in each field, the student will 102 appreciate how each production practice affects the entire system.
 Students will study a variety of organic and sustainable production practices and relate these practices to ecological principles.
-Socio-political factors involved in organic farming are also covered.
-Laboratory.
+Sociopolitical factors involved in organic farming are also covered.
 Prerequisite: AG132 or AG133.
+Laboratory